Planning Your Trip

 Tookpak Restaurant

-Nothing particularly unique about this place, just a really tasty restaurant which is indoors with
+Nothing particularly unique about this place, just a really tasty restaurant which is indoors with air conditioning, but still inexpensive.
+Would recommend their crab fried rice and Milo roti dessert.

 Location: 811, 813 Rama I Rd, Wang Mai, Pathum Wan